jbarciv/GPUs-Setup/README.md

 ```
 nvidia-smi mig -lgip
 ```
-and you will see this result:
+and you will see [this result](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#cuda-gi:~:text=nvidia%2Dsmi%20mig%20%2Dlgip). where the ID refers to the speficic partition you can select.

 Or to list the possible placements avaible using:
 ```